 The ships that flew across the seas during the age of sail (the 16th through the middle of the 19th century) continue to fascinate.
 Even a small gathering draws a lot of attention.
 Maybe too much attention, as was the case at the Duluth Tall Ship Festival in 2016.

-The next tall ship festival will be held in Duluth in August 2019.
+The next tall ship festival in Duluth is planned for 2022.

 Some links in this post may be affiliate links that pay me a small commission if you use them to reserve a room, rent a car, or purchase goods or services.
 You don’t pay anything extra, but it helps keep this website running.
 To learn more, review this website’s policies and disclosures.